- Toggle Section About

 - Comprehensive Examinations

 All students must pass a set of doctoral-level comprehensive examinations covering the following areas: (1) psychological assessment and intervention, (2) integration of psychology and theology, and (3) ethics.

-These examinations are given two times annually and serve as the major means of evaluating a student's suitability to continue studies toward the doctorate.
-The examinations may be taken after completion of 75% (100 credits) of the course work and must be taken prior to the Professional Qualifying Exam.
+These examinations are scheduled annually and serve as the major means of evaluating a student's suitability to continue studies toward the doctorate.
+The examinations may be taken after completion of 75% (100 credits) of the course work, completion of the Master’s Thesis and must be taken prior to the Professional Qualifying Exam.

 Only one retake of the examination is allowed.
 The dates of the Comprehensive Examinations are specified in the Academic Calendar.

 - Admission to Candidacy